-On the heels of the deadliest mass shooting in American history in Las Vegas, gun control is again a hot topic of discussion.
-Although incidents, such as the one in Las Vegas, clearly act as catalysts for arguments around gun violence and potential remedies, little ever seems to happen.
+On the heels of another school shooting, gun control is again a hot topic of discussion.
+Although incidents, such as the one in Parkland, Florida, clearly act as catalysts for arguments around gun violence and potential remedies, little ever seems to happen.

 The majority of Americans are on board with some type of reform.
 That doesn’t mean Americans support an Australia-like purge of firearms, in which the government literally disarmed the public.
 But rather, most people support universal background checks or limits on magazine sizes.
 But there’s no guarantee that stricter gun laws would translate to a safer America.
 Those who have looked into it have come away unconvinced that clamping down on gun sales or implementing other measures would have a noticeable effect.